danielroe/typed-vuex/docs/README.md

 # Introduction

+Nuxt Typed Vuex is made up of two packages:

+1. `typed-vuex` - a typed store accessor with helper functions, with no Nuxt dependencies
+2. `nuxt-typed-vuex` - a Nuxt module that auto-injects this accessor throughout your project

 ## Why another package?

 Typing vanilla Vuex is complicated.
 Many people choose a class-based approach with Typescript decorators.
 However, this can cause issues, including: